Psilocybe cyanescens: Description

-P. cyanescens has elliptical spores which measure 9–12 x 5–8 µm.
+P. cyanescens has elliptical spores which measure 9–12 x 5–8 μm.
 According to some authors, the holotype collection of the species from Kew Gardens featured no pleurocystidia, but North American collections are characterized by common clavate-mucronate pleurocystidia.
 However, pleurocystidia are present in the holotype collection (but not easily to observe since hymenium is collapsed).
 In European collections of P. cyanescens, pleurocystidia are common and their shape is identical to those known from the United States.
 In 2012, an epitype from Hamburg, Germany was designated.

 Fresh sporocarps and mycelia of P. cyanescens generally bruise blueish or blue-green where damaged, and the staining remains visible after drying.
 This staining is most noticeable on the stem (which is white when undisturbed) but can also occur on other parts of the mushroom, including the gills, cap, and mycelium.
 This staining is due primarily to the oxidation of psilocin.
-(Psilocybin cannot be oxidized directly, but is quickly converted via enzymatic action to psilocin at injury sites which can then be oxidized, so even specimens with little psilocin still generally blue.)
+(Psilocybin cannot be oxidized directly, but is quickly converted via enzymatic action to psilocin at injury sites which can then be oxidized, so even specimens with little psilocin still generally stain blue.)

 Related species

 Other related species may include P. weraroa, and these relatives are collectively referred to as the "Psilocybe cyanescens complex" or as the "caramel-capped psilocybe complex," due to their extremely similar appearance and habit.
 There is phylogenetic evidence that there are two distinct clades in the complex, one consisting of P. cyanescens and P. azurescens and allies, and the other consisting of P. serbica and allies (European taxa).
 It has also been shown that Psilocybe weraroa (previously known as Weraroa novae-zelandiae) is very closely related to P. cyanescens despite its vastly dissimilar appearance.

-A very close relative of P. cyanescens is Psilocybe allenii (described in 2012), formerly known as Psilocybe cyanofriscosa, a mushroom found in California and Washington It can be distinguished by macromorphological features and/or sequencing of rDNA ITS molecular marker.
+A very close relative of P. cyanescens is Psilocybe allenii (described in 2012), formerly known informally as Psilocybe "cyanofriscosa" (nom. inval.), a mushroom found in California and Washington It can be distinguished by macromorphological features and/or sequencing of rDNA ITS molecular marker.

 It is often difficult or impossible to distinguish between members of the P. cyanescens complex except by range without resorting to microscopic or molecular characters.

-Although not closely related, Psilocybe cyanescens has been at least occasionally confused with Galerina marginata with fatal results.
+Although not closely related, P. cyanescens has been at least occasionally confused with Galerina marginata with fatal results.
 The two mushrooms have generally similar habits and appearances, and bear a superficial resemblance to each other such that inexperienced mushroom-seekers may confuse the two.
 The two species can grow side-by-side, which may add to the chance of confusion.
 The two mushrooms have different colored spores, making a spore print essential to proper identification.